The Homotopy Braces Formality Morphism

 \subsection{Review of D. Tamarkin's construction of a Formality morphism}

-D. Tamarkin's construction of Formality Morphisms proceeds in two steps: \begin{enumerate} \item Produce a solution of Deligne's conjecture, i.e., some $G_\infty$ structure on $\Dpoly$, inducing the standard Gerstenhaber structure on cohomology.
-In fact, the structures we consider will all be equivariant under the action of $GL(n)$. \item Using rigidity of the Gerstenhaber structure on $\Tpoly$, produce a $G_\infty$ Formality Morphism $\Tpoly\to \Dpoly$. \end{enumerate}
+D. Tamarkin's construction \cite{tamanother, hinich} of formality morphisms proceeds in two steps: \begin{enumerate} \item Produce a solution of Deligne's conjecture, i.~e., construct a $\Ger_\infty$-structure on the multidifferential operators, inducing the standard Gerstenhaber structure on cohomology, and whose $\Lie_\infty$-part coincides with the usual Lie algebra structure. \item Produce a $\Ger_\infty$-formality morphism $\Tpoly^{alg}\to \Dpoly^{alg}$. \end{enumerate}

-Let us start with the second step and assume for now that a $G_\infty$-structure on $\Dpoly$ is given.
-We know that $H(\Dpoly)=\Tpoly$, so by general homotopy transfer arguments, there is some $G_\infty$ structure on $\Tpoly$, such that there is a $G_\infty$ quasi-isomorphism

-Here we denote by $\Tpoly'$ the space $\Tpoly$ with the non-standard $G_\infty$-structure.
-Furthermore, the induced Gerstenhaber structure on $\Tpoly$ is the standard one.
-The following Proposition then finishes the construction. \begin{prop} For any $GL(n)$-equivariant $G_\infty$ structure on $\Tpoly$ inducing the standard Gerstenhaber structure, there is a $G_\infty$ quasi-isomorphism